CCI-MOC/hil/docs/developer-guidelines.md

 submitter's branch, make the changes yourself, then submit a Pull Request directly to the submitter's branch.
 This is especially helpful for documentation PRs.
-When doing so, it can help to notify the submitter directly as they may otherwise your pending PR.
+When doing so, it can help to notify the submitter directly as they may otherwise miss your pending PR (they likely won't be expecting it).

 ## Approval criteria